How We Can Stop the Spread of Coronavirus by Christmas

 To ensure adoption, testing will be exceedingly convenient and reporting would be voluntary, with the click of a smartphone button or text message.
 To stop COVID-19 we need to put the public back in public health and we need to focus on meeting the people where they are at.
 After almost a year, the public is exhausted and, rightly so.
 Shutdowns, economic turmoil, sickness and death, and living in constant fear of an invisible virus is tiring.

 To make any program work today, it must be on the people’s terms.
 Thus, we should bring the test to the people and we should be working with the companies that reach into nearly every single household in America, such as AT&T, Verizon, Apple, Google, Facebook and Amazon to figure out the easiest “one-click” reporting tools that anyone can use.
 Reporting a fraction of a massive number of tests will ultimately give more information, not less, to the public health authorities.
 We should also hire, at whatever cost, Coca-Cola’s best marketing agencies to figure out how to get the best messages across and ensure that everyone in this country understands how to use the test and how to interpret it.
-Simply put, we need all hands on deck – not just the scientists – and we need to meet people where they are.
+Simply put, we need all hands on deck—not just the scientists—and we need to meet people where they are.

 Contact tracing needs would be minimal because the population will already be testing themselves regularly.
 One of the major reasons for contact tracing is to trace contacts and ask them to get tested.
 Usually this is just once and with testing delays and low access to testing it is usually too late anyway.
 In public health screening using widespread rapid testing, people won’t need to be traced and asked to test in order to know if they are infected.
 They will already be testing.
-Because testing will be twice per week, contacts will figure out if they are infected much earlier than they would through a test-trace and isolate contact-tracing program – which, despite being cornerstones of our national efforts to date, have largely failed to control the virus in the U.S. except when the associated testing was very frequent.
+Because testing will be twice per week, contacts will figure out if they are infected much earlier than they would through a test-trace and isolate contact-tracing program—which, despite being cornerstones of our national efforts to date, have largely failed to control the virus in the U.S. except when the associated testing was very frequent.
 Importantly though, frequent rapid testing should not necessarily replace test-trace and isolate nor other mitigation strategies, but can exist in parallel

 To catch infectious people, rapid antigen tests work in asymptomatics as well as they do in symptomatics.
-A public health test doesn’t care about symptoms, it cares only about detecting virus – and if someone is very infectious, the virus will be there, detectable by the test – regardless of whether the symptoms are.
-Reports have caused confusion stating that rapid antigen tests do not work as well in asymptomatics – this is a myth.
+A public health test doesn’t care about symptoms, it cares only about detecting virus—and if someone is very infectious, the virus will be there, detectable by the test—regardless of whether the symptoms are.
+Reports have caused confusion stating that rapid antigen tests do not work as well in asymptomatics—this is a myth.
 The confusion is when antigen tests are compared to PCR.
-The PCR test detects virus RNA – which exists during the week or so of contagious infection, but also lingers in the nose for weeks or sometimes months afterwards (which is why the CDC recommends against testing for 90 days after recovering from infection).
+The PCR test detects virus RNA—which exists during the week or so of contagious infection, but also lingers in the nose for weeks or sometimes months afterwards (which is why the CDC recommends against testing for 90 days after recovering from infection).
 Unlike PCR, antigen tests detect live virus, not just the virus’ genetic material.
 So antigen tests are actually meant to disagree with positive PCR results as soon as the person is no longer contagious.
 This also implies that antigen tests may even be more accurate than PCR, not less, when the goal of testing is to screen seemingly healthy people for presence of live, contagious virus.

 Do these tests exist today and if so, why aren’t we using them already?

 The antigen test technology exists and some companies overseas have already produced exactly what would work for this program.
 However, in the U.S., the FDA hasn’t figured out a way to authorize the at-home rapid antigen tests because the FDA is used to regulating medical devices, not public health screening tools.
 Thus, every test that is authorized, regardless of whether it is designed for medicine or public health, is authorized as a clinical medical device.
-Requiring public health tools to meet medical device specifications has caused company after company to delay their FDA submissions in a never ending attempt to meet the FDA’s guidelines – for example the need to separately qualify a rapid antigen test for symptomatic versus asymptomatic use.
+Requiring public health tools to meet medical device specifications has caused company after company to delay their FDA submissions in a never ending attempt to meet the FDA’s guidelines—for example the need to separately qualify a rapid antigen test for symptomatic versus asymptomatic use.
 This slows development and authorization because it is hard to find asymptomatic people when they are contagious (i.e. when the antigen test is meant to be positive) in order to gain an asymptomatic medical claim.
-Requiring public health tools to get funneled through a medical diagnostic authorization process also runs the risk of diluting down the test metrics that medical diagnostics demand – which again, are distinct from the public health tests we need today.
+Requiring public health tools to get funneled through a medical diagnostic authorization process also runs the risk of diluting down the test metrics that medical diagnostics demand—which again, are distinct from the public health tests we need today.

 The FDA’s persistence to authorize needed public health tools only as medical diagnostics is causing massive confusion among physicians, public health leaders and our state and national governments.
 We must immediately stop attempting to solve a public health problem by focusing on it as a series of independent medical problems needing to be fixed.
 We need to create a new authorization pathway within the FDA (or the CDC) that can review and approve the use of at-home antigen testing, without these medical-centric barriers.
 We need to be innovative and creative with how we make this work especially since we are in a “war-time” situation where this virus will not wait for us to navigate a bureaucracy.